-If you are planning to produce a radio program, film, television series, or podcast for broad regional or national distribution over broadcast media, the most appropriate program is Media Projects.
+If your primary format is a radio program, film, television series, or podcast for broad regional or national distribution over broadcast media, the most appropriate program is Media Projects.

-9. What are the most common mistakes that applicants make?
+11. What are the most common mistakes that applicants make?

 Applicants often fail to provide as much information as evaluators expect.
 You must discuss the project in considerable detail, clearly articulating your concept for the project and the humanities issues that the project deals with, even when the proposal is for a Planning project.
 In order to be competitive, you should have done considerable research on the subject and consulted with scholars about their ideas; you should also explain the scholars' contributions in the proposal.